 How will a CCJ affect my credit file?

-A CCJ will appear on your credit file for six years and you may find it harder to take out credit in the future.
+A CCJ will appear on your credit file for six years and you may find it harder to take out credit during this time.

 Where will my CCJ be registered?